|Adams Soil & Water

 Valley.
 This photograph was taken less than one year after barbs were installed and shrubs

 were planted on the eroding bank.

-Click here for the November 2016 ASWCD newsletter.
+Click here to view the October 2017 ASWCD newsletter.

 New grant will help landowners

 protect property on upper Weiser River

 If you live on the upper Weiser River in Adams County, ASWCD may

 be able to help you reduce erosion on your property.
 The District has

 received a new 319 grant to help pay for stream bank stabilization on

 the main Weiser River from Fruitvale downstream to Goodrich near